chtoucas/Narvalo.NET/docs/developer.md

 Simply use the solution `Narvalo.sln`.
 Unfortunately, for solution-level packages (`etc\packages.config`), this must be done manually.

-**WARNING:** If the NuGet core framework is updated, do not forget to also update `tools\nuget.exe` (I believe this is done automatically whenever we use it to install/update packages):
+If the NuGet core framework is updated, do not forget to also update `tools\nuget.exe` (I believe this is done automatically whenever we use it to install/update packages):
 ```